 Take a boat ride at Ria de Bilbao

 The boat ride will provide you with another way of exploring the city of Bilbao.
-Besides, there are numerous major attractions along the Ria del Nervion banks (also called Ria de Bilbao).
-Some of the sightseeing include the Ayuntamiento (the Town Hall), the Ribera Market, the hotel Arenal Bilbao, and the Guggenheim Museum.
+Besides, there are numerous major attractions along the Ria del Nervion banks (Ria de Bilbao).
+Some sightseeing includes the Ayuntamiento (the Town Hall), the Ribera Market, the hotel Arenal Bilbao, and the Guggenheim Museum.

 Explore the Azkuna Zentroa designs

 The building is a spectacular art of work in its own right.
 This cultural and leisure center is located in the old wine exchange and was re-designed by Philippe Starck, a French designer.
 The structure sits upon 43 distinctive pillars – each showcasing a splendid piece of artwork.

 The Plaza Nueva is situated at the center of Casco Viejo, and it houses numerous cafes, restaurants, and bars.
 You can also purchase collectibles from the locals here every Sunday.

 Enjoy the famous pintxos bites, which are synonymous with the Basque region.
 The pintxos are simply small bits of bread topped with all sorts of local ingredients ranging from vegetables and cheese to meat and seafood.